Drag13/IsNumberStrict/README.md

 > Why do you treat new Number([]) as a number?

-Because js will evaluate it to 0, and 0 is number.
+Because JS will evaluate it to 0, and 0 is number.

 > Why do you treat new number({}) as not a number?

-Because js will evaluate it to  NaN and NaN is not a number according to my purposes.
+Because JS will evaluate it to  NaN and NaN is not a number according to my purposes.